Microneedling används ibland för att förbättra utseendet på bristningar genom att stimulera hudens kollagenproduktion.

 How does microneedling work on stretch marks?

-Microneedling creates controlled microchannels in the skin, stimulating the production of new collagen and elastin.
-Since stretch marks involve damage to the skin's connective tissue, this stimulation can help improve skin texture and smoothness.
+Microneedling creates controlled microchannels in the skin, which stimulates the production of new collagen and elastin.
+Since stretch marks involve damage to the skin's connective tissue, this stimulation can help improve the skin's texture and smoothness.

 Over time, this can: